dboikliev/LinqTS/README.md

 #### Building and executing a query:

 The API any objects which are iterable in JavaScript.
 In order to use the method it is required to call `linq` with the object that we want to iterate as a parameter.
 The result of `linq` is `Linqable` object which supports the api.
+The linq module exports `linq`, `seq` and `id`.

 ```typescript
 import { linq } from "./linq";